BaileyPillon/j-archive-crawler-with-anki-export/README.md

 Scrapes all game_id URLs within j-archive.com into a txt file then reads the txt file, scraping the game_ids within to category | clue | answer into a csv file to import into Anki.

-Crawler initalizes a queue and a bloom filter.
+Multithreaded Crawler initalizes a queue and a bloom filter.
 It also compares url to base url so it does not leave j-archive.com.

 Download Anki here: https://apps.ankiweb.net/